janzmazek/Obsidian-to-latex/README.md

 \usepackage{color,soul}         % For highlighting
 ```

-Every Obsidian note corresponds to a LaTex chapter
+Every Obsidian note corresponds to a LaTeX chapter

 If you prefer an example, checkout the `example/` directory.

 **The project settings file**

-A `.json` file that contains a specification the translation jobs from markdown to LaTex and other settings.
+A `.json` file that contains a specification the translation jobs from markdown to LaTeX and other settings.
 The file has the following structure:
 ```
 {
     "jobs" : [